sebproell/4C/doc/documentation/installation.rst

 Development environment
 ~~~~~~~~~~~~~~~~~~~~~~~

-If you plan to contribute to |FOURC|, you should create the python virtual environment for development.
+If you plan to contribute to |FOURC|, you need to create a python virtual environment for development.
 In the source directory, execute::

     ./utilities/set_up_dev_env.sh <optional-path-to-python-executable>